 The Department of Special Collections in the Connelly Library houses a diverse range of materials, from 15th-century illuminated devotionals to subject collections treating contemporary social issues.
 Bodies of work include literature, music, films, art, archival material, and ephemera.
 Our collections explore a variety of themes in aural, narrative, and illustrative forms.
 Special Collections maintains a focus on acquiring, cataloging, and housing unique material that is tied to pedagogy and is freely available to researchers.
 We are a proud member of the Philadelphia Area Consortium of Special Collections Libraries.

 La Salle’s Special Collections Department is excited to announce a paid internship opportunity made possible by the Philadelphia Area Consortium of Special Collections Libraries’ (PACSCL) DEI Internship Program.
-The internship will take place during the fall 2023 semester.
+The internship will take place during the Spring 2024 semester.

 The paid internship provides an opportunity to gain experience with historic collections for an undergraduate student who identifies as a member of a group (or groups) underrepresented in the library and archives field.
 These include—but are not limited to—those who are Hispanic or Latinx, Black or African-American, Asian, Middle Eastern, Native Hawaiian or Pacific Islander, First Nations, American Indian, or Alaskan Native descent as well as people with disabilities, first-generation college students, and/or those who identify as LGBTQIA+.
 Applications from people who may be eligible in other ways are also warmly welcomed.